CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

       - |Containers in Distributed Computing| (Mats Rynge)
       - Containers used at scale
     * -
       - 9:45-10:10
-      - Bringing your container image to CyVerse (Amanda Cooksey)
+      - `Make your own container <../docker/dockeradvanced.html>`_: (Tyson Swetnam)
-      - Tool integration in the DE (interactive, executable, & OpenScienceGrid)
+      - Customizing base images, setting up Docker-Compose
     * -
       - 10:10-10:30
       - Break
       - time to talk and network
     * -
-      - 10:30-11:00
+      - 10:30-11:15
-      - Project pitches (2 min) and BYOD/BYOA
+      - Bringing your container image to CyVerse (Amanda Cooksey)
-      -
+      - Tool integration in the DE (interactive, executable, & OpenScienceGrid)
     * -
-      - 11:00-12:00
+      - 11:15-12:00
       - Continuous Integration with GitHub (TBA)
       - Building your images with CI/CD for automation and scaling
     * -